Digital-Grinnell/dlad-blog/content/posts/138-Creating-Better-Documentation/index.md

 On my Mac I frequently use the `command - shift - 5` key sequence to launch _dynamic_ -- think movie, not image -- screen capture.
 I did just that moments ago, so some of what you'll see below is a result of that maneuver.  :smile:

 So, now when I begin a new bit of development I use `command - shift - 5` to open a capture control like you see in the image below, and I capture every keystroke, command, and click as I work.
-When finished I use `command - shift - 5` again to re-open the control, click `stop` (the square block control), and presto, I have a new `.mov` file captured and ready for edting.
+When finished I use `command - shift - 5` again to re-open the control, click `stop` (the square block control shown in the figure below), and presto, I have a new `.mov` file captured and ready for edting.

+{{% figure title="Use `Command - Shift - 5 to Stop Recording" src="https://sddocs.blob.core.windows.net/documentation/Better-Documentation/0675.png" %}}

 # Convert Videos to Frames